-Anti-Lobbying Certification and Disclosure Form must be signed and submitted with the application (See Appendix A): Applicants must furnish prior to award an executed copy of the Standard Form (SF) LLL, Certification Regarding Lobbying, when applying for an award in excess of \$100,000.
-Applicants who have used non-Federal funds for lobbying activities in connection with receiving assistance under this announcement shall complete a disclosure form, if applicable, with their applications (approved by OMB under control number 0348-0046).
+Certification Regarding Lobbying (See Appendix A): Applicants who have used non-Federal funds for lobbying activities in connection with receiving assistance under this announcement shall complete a disclosure form, if applicable, with their applications (approved by OMB under control number 0348-0046).
 Applicants should sign and return the certification with their application.

-Certification Regarding Environmental Tobacco Smoke (See Appendix B): Applicants must also understand they will be held accountable for the smoking prohibition included within Public Law 103-227, Title XII Environmental Tobacco Smoke (also known as the PRO-Children Act of 1994).
-A copy of the Federal Register notice that implements the smoking prohibition is included with forms.
-By signing and submitting the application, applicants are providing the certification and need not mail back the certification with the application.
+Certification Regarding

+Environmental Tobacco Smoke (See

+Appendix B): Applicants must also

+understand they will be held

+accountable for the smoking prohibition

+included within Pub.L.
+103-227, Title

+XII Environmental Tobacco Smoke (also

+known as the Pro-Children Act of 1994).

+A copy of the Federal Register notice

+that implements the smoking

+prohibition is included with the forms.

+By signing and submitting the

+application, applicants are providing

+the certification and need not mail back

+the certification with the application.